ansh-sx/webm2mp4/README.md

 ## Overview

-This is a simple offline application written in vanilla TypeScript that allows you to convert WebM videos to the MP4 format.
+This is a simple progressive web application written in vanilla TypeScript that allows you to convert WebM videos to the MP4 format.
 The application leverages the power of [FFmpeg](https://ffmpeg.org/) for video conversion.
 Additionally, it is designed as a Progressive Web App (PWA), enabling users to use it even when offline.

 ## Features